The Jupiter Magazine Overflow Section...

 Doug Rath writes "Our trip began on the Wednesday before Easter, driving through constant rain on Thursday to arrive at Wellington on Friday.
 Our Queensland contingent did well in all the activities with Barry Houston winning Best Jupiter and Brian Holmes the Motorkhana.
 Overall rally results placed Barry Houston first".
 The Queenslanders covered 1515 miles with only some ignition bothers on a Javelin for the whole trip.

-Many thanks to Doug Rath for the pictures
+Many thanks to Doug Rath for the pictures from Australia

 Above: Doug Rath at speed on the Mount Panorama Raceway, Bathurst.